buildbot/buildbot/master/docs/developer/master-worker.rst

     Provides a reference to the master-side SlaveBuilder

 :meth:`~buildslave.bot.SlaveBuilder.remote_print`
-    Adds a message to the slave logfile; used to check round-trip connectivity
+    Adds a message to the worker logfile; used to check round-trip connectivity

 :meth:`~buildslave.bot.SlaveBuilder.remote_startBuild`
     Indicates that a build is about to start, and that any subsequent commands are part of that build

 :meth:`~buildslave.bot.SlaveBuilder.remote_startCommand`
-    Invokes a command on the slave side
+    Invokes a command on the worker side

 :meth:`~buildslave.bot.SlaveBuilder.remote_interruptCommand`
     Interrupts the currently-running command

 :meth:`~buildslave.bot.SlaveBuilder.remote_shutdown`
-    Shuts down the slave cleanly
+    Shuts down the worker cleanly

 Master-side WorkerForBuilder Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~